 For more severe droughts where we have put TUBs in place, we will prepare a 'lessons learnt' report.
+We would look to produce this report within 6 months to allow enough time for staff recovery and the collation of all the require data.

-Once we have completed our internal review we will meet with Government and regulators to review how effective they felt our drought management was, how well we worked together across organisations and whether improvements could be made, particularly in terms of communication and support to other sectors.
+Once we have completed our internal review we will issue the 'lessons learnt' report to Government and Regulators and follow this up with a meeting in order to review how effective they felt our drought management was, how well we worked together across organisations and whether improvements could be made, particularly in terms of communication and support to other sectors.

 These discussions will inform and promote improvements in practice, to reflect the greater understanding of activities in a drought.
 This review process is outlined in Figure 25.
+Following the completion of our review and finalisation of the 'lessons learnt' report we will then update our Drought Plan and Water Resources Management Plan as required.